Farewell, My Beautiful Naples (1917 film)

 Farewell, My Beautiful Naples (Italian: Addio, mia bella Napoli!) is a 1917 Italian silent romance film directed by Giuseppe de Liguoro.
-It is based on a 1910 play, which was later turned into a 1946 sound film of the same name.
+It is based on a 1910 play by Ernesto Murolo, which was later turned into a 1946 sound film of the same name.

+Plot

+A Neapolitan man falls in love with the American tourist for whom he's acting as guide; however, he already has a fiancée.

+Reception

+Writing for La Cine-fono, critic Filmino praised the adaptation of Murolo's play, saying it had been done with "skill, good taste, and, above all, conscientiousness", as well as the mise-en-scène of Naples itself from the film's evocative exteriors, interiors, and authentic costumes.